ansible/ansible-documentation/docs/docsite/rst/dev_guide/migrating_roles.rst

 Migrating Roles to Roles in Collections on Galaxy
 *************************************************

 You can migrate any existing standalone role into a collection and host the collection on Galaxy.
-With Ansible collections, you can distribute many roles in a single cohesive unit of re-usable automation.
+With Ansible collections, you can distribute many roles in a single cohesive unit of reusable automation.
 Inside a collection, you can share custom plugins across all roles in the collection instead of duplicating them in each role's :file:`library/`` directory.

 You must migrate roles to collections if you want to distribute them as certified Ansible content.